FormatArc JSON Formatter conversion resultFormatArc JSON Formatter conversion result

 The data conversion features of FormatArc are now available as an npm package.
-You can format JSON, convert YAML, and transform CSV right from your terminal or Node.js code — no browser needed.
+You can format JSON and convert YAML, CSV, Markdown, and HTML right from your terminal or Node.js code — no browser needed.

 This article covers how to use formatarc as a CLI tool and how to integrate it into your project as an API.